Byelaws in the United Kingdom: Local council byelaws

 Local councils have powers to make byelaws under various Acts of Parliament.
 The power to make byelaws "for the good rule and government" of their area, granted by the Local Government Act 1972, appears to be very sweeping, however this power is greatly limited by the restriction that it cannot be used in connection with anything already covered under other legislation.

 Other Acts grant powers to make byelaws relating to various aspects of public recreation, the management of markets, ensuring hygiene in certain types of business and behaviour in public libraries.

 Following the election of the Conservative–Liberal Democrat Coalition Government in 2010, it has been suggested that councils may be permitted to use byelaws to improve public health, by imposing local minimum prices for alcohol, limiting promotions associated with fast food or making films depicting smoking automatically 18 rated.
 In Wales, local council byelaws do not need to be confirmed by central government since the Local Government Byelaws (Wales) Act 2012.

 Countryside byelaws

 Byelaws concerning the behaviour of the public in the countryside are limited to defined areas, and might be made by a local council, a national park authority, or other bodies established by statute specifically to look after a particular area.

 Transport byelaws

 A variety of Acts grant powers to make byelaws regulating conduct on public transport.
 The power to make byelaws is usually granted to the public transport operator, which is sometimes a private company.

 Military lands byelaws

-The Secretary of State for Defence has powers under section 14 of the Military Lands Act 1892 to make byelaws regulating access to Ministry of Defence lands, including their use by the public for recreation.
+The Secretary of State for Defence has powers under section 14 of the Military Lands Act 1892 (55 & 56 Vict. c.
+43) to make byelaws regulating access to Ministry of Defence lands, including their use by the public for recreation.
 Since 2004, the Ministry of Defence is reviewing all of its byelaws.
-Unlike most other byelaws, military lands byelaws are made by Statutory Instrument.
+Unlike most other byelaws, military lands byelaws are made by statutory instrument.